Sitting in front of the TV, just me & my socially distanced 2D friends.

 > The little idol series that could.
 Owarimonogatari

-> Accepting at this point that the Monogatari series is just an assortment of short stories, these more mystery based ones are a welcome addition to a series.
+> Accepting at this point that the Monogatari series might as well just be an assortment of short stories, these more mystery based ones are a welcome addition to a series.
 Peeping Life TV: Season 1??

 > Peeping Life turns its improv comedy onto classic characters from Tezuka & Tatsunoko productions.
 Monster Strike

 > Takes a while to settle into a groove, but once it does it's pretty fun.
 Girls & Tanks: The Movie